Individual Investors Must Exercise Caution When Investing in Self-Directed IRAs

 to investors.
 In fact, the custodians and trustees for these accounts

-not evaluate the quality or legitimacy of an investment and its promoters.
+will generally not evaluate the quality or legitimacy of an investment

 In a recent prominent case, a company and its partners perpetrated a Ponzi